LibraryCarpentry/lc-wikidata/_episodes/01-introduction.md

 ![Wikidata_Main_Page](../fig/Wikidata_Main_Page.png)
-*Screenshot of [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)* Now go to the search bar in the top right corner and enter "earth"
+*Screenshot of [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)*

+- Now go to the search bar in the top right corner and enter "earth".
+This will give you a list with search results.
+Click the entry that says: "Earth (Q2) third planet from the Sun in the Solar System".
+Now you should see earth's item page:

 - Earth (Q2)
 ![Wikidata_World Item Page](../fig/Wikidata_Item_Q2_Earth.png)
 *Screenshot of [Wikidata World Item Page](https://www.wikidata.org/wiki/Q2)*

 - Screenshot and link to page (Participants should visit the page https://www.wikidata.org/wiki/Q2)
 - Description of Earth (Q2) as an example for an entry
     - Title - Earth (Q2)